FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/announcing-the-social-impact-summit-2024.md

 created-on: 2023-12-12T18:49:11.746Z
 updated-on: 2023-12-12T18:49:11.759Z
 published-on: 2023-12-12T18:49:11.767Z
-category: projects
+category: updates
+description: Filecoin Foundation for the Decentralized Web (FFDW) today announced the inaugural Social Impact Summit 2024, hosted with Blockchain Law for Social good Center (BL4SG).
+The Social Impact Summit will take place on Tuesday, February 27, 2024, at the University of San Francisco, and will bring together experts and leaders from across human rights, law, policy, and technology to discuss how decentralized and emerging technologies can drive innovation for social impact.
 image:
   src: /assets/images/eventbrite-header.png
 seo:
-  description: "FFDW and BL4SG present the Social Impact Summit 2024, uniting experts in law, policy, and tech to explore how decentralized technologies can drive social innovation and impact."
+  description: FFDW and BL4SG present the Social Impact Summit 2024, uniting
+    experts in law, policy, and tech to explore how decentralized technologies can drive social innovation and impact.
 ---

 - Filecoin Foundation for the Decentralized Web (FFDW), together with Blockchain Law for Social Good Center (BL4SG), will spotlight socially beneficial use cases of decentralized and emerging technologies at the Social Impact Summit 2024.